 There are many variations of pruning saws available.
 Some look like a carpenter’s saw, while others may fold into a handle.
 When choosing a pruning saw, spend some time handling them and choose the one which feels most comfortable in your hand.

 These specialised tree pruning tools come with telescopic handles that you can use to extend them in order to reach higher branches.
 A variety of attachments are available here, including a collection of interchangeable saws and loppers to tackle branches of varying thickness.
 Other all-in-one tree pruning tools are also available, these consist of a telescopic pole, a heavy duty saw, and a pull-cord controlled lopper.

 They are the perfect option if you don’t like the idea of cutting branches while perilously perched on a set of ladders.

 Multi-change systems are the garden equivalent of a multi-tool.
 The interchangeable handles and heads make them an excellent all-around gardening tool.
 If you don’t want to spend a lot of money on a selection of specialised tools, this is the option for you.
 Multi-change systems give you the flexibility to tackle a wide range of tasks with a single tool.

-Looking to find the best pair of gardening gloves?
+How about getting the best pair of gloves?
 Then check out our guide on how to choose the right gardening gloves for you.

 Caring for your tools